marytanaelwriter/marytanaelwriter/README.md

-### Hey, welcome to my GitHub page!
+### Hey, welcome to my GitHub profile!
 Thanks for dropping by. ✨
-This profile is where I dump my digital CVs, technical writing portfolio, and Python projects. 💻
+This page is where I dump my digital CVs, technical writing portfolio, and Python projects. 💻

 ### About me